-A problem is a dynamic programming problem if it satisfy two conditions:
+A problem is a dynamic programming problem if it satisfies two conditions:

-1) The problem can be divided into subproblems, and its optimal solution can be constructed from optimal solutions of the subproblems.
-In academic terms, this is called optimal substructure
+The problem can be divided into sub-problems, and its optimal solution can be constructed from optimal solutions of the sub-problems.
+In academic terms, this is called optimal substructure.

 1. Optimal substructure

-Now let’s look at an example where the problem does NOT have optimal substructure.
-Consider buying an airline ticket from New York (NYC) to San Francisco (SF).
-Let’s assume there is no direct flight and we have to transit through Chicago (CHI).
-Even though our trip is divided into two parts NYC to CHI and CHI to SF, most often the cheapest ticket from NYC to SF != cheapest ticket from NYC to CHI + cheapest ticket from CHI to SF because airlines do not normally price multi-leg trips the sum of individual flights to maximize profit.
+Now let’s look at an example where the problem does NOT have an optimal substructure.
+Consider buying the cheapest airline ticket from New York (NYC) to San Francisco (SF).
+Let’s assume there is no direct flight, and we must transit through Chicago (CHI).
+Even though our trip is divided into two parts, NYC to CHI and CHI to SF, usually the cheapest ticket from NYC to SF != the cheapest ticket from NYC to CHI + the cheapest ticket from CHI to SF because airlines do generally not price multi-leg trips the sum of each flights to maximize profit.

-If the above two conditions are satisfied, then the problem can be solved with dynamic programming.
+If the two conditions stated above are satisfied, then dynamic programming can solve the problem.

-You might have seen posts on coding forum titled “simple DFS solution” and “0.5 sec DP solution” for the same problem.
-The reason is the two methods are equivalent.
-They are two different approaches to DP: one is top-down, the other one is bottom-up.
+You might have seen posts on the coding forum titled “simple DFS solution” and “0.5 sec DP solution” for the same problem.
+It is because the two methods are equivalent.
+There are two different approaches to DP—top-down and bottom-up.

 Top-down: this is basically DFS + memoization as we have seen memoization.
-We split large problems and recursively solving smaller subproblems.
+We split large problems and recursively solve smaller sub-problems.

-Bottom-up: we try to solve subproblems first and then use their solutions to find solutions to bigger subproblems.
-This is normally done in a tabular form.
+Bottom-up: we try to solve sub-problems and then use their solutions to find the solutions to bigger sub-problems.
+This is usually done in a tabular form.